fantasyland/static-land/docs/spec.md

   - No name clashes.
 Since a type is just a collection of functions that don't share any namespace we don't have problems with name clashes.
   - We can implement many types for same values.
-For example we can implemet two Functors for numbers — Addition and Multiplication.
+For example we can implemet two Monoids for numbers — Addition and Multiplication.
   - We can implement types with primitives (Number, Boolean etc.) as values.
   - We can implemet seamless types.
 For example we can make a type with arrays as values, and user won't have to wrap/unwrap values to some